kluctl uses a Jinja2 Templating engine to pre-process/render every involved configuration file and resource before

 Example:

-as a string instead of a boolean.
+The above example will treat true as a string instead of a boolean.
 When the environment variable is set outside

 kluctl, it should also contain the quotes.
 Please note that your shell might require escaping to properly pass quotes.